-We currently do not plan to list either the Series A Preferred Stock or the Series B Preferred Stock on any securities exchange.
-As discussed above, our common shares are listed on the Nasdaq Capital Market.
+We currently do not plan to list either the Series A Preferred Stock, the Series B Preferred Stock, or the Series C Preferred Stock on any securities exchange.
+As discussed above, shares of our common stock are listed on the Nasdaq Capital Market.
 In making a determination of whether any future potential liquidity event is in our best interest, our Board may consider a variety of criteria, including, but not limited to, portfolio diversification, portfolio performance, our financial condition, potential access to capital as a listed company, market conditions for the sale of our assets or listing of our securities, internal management considerations and the potential for stockholder liquidity.